thunder-project/thunder/python/README.rst

 	export SPARK_HOME=/your/path/to/spark

-2) Install Thunder
+2) Install thunder

 ::

 	pip install thunder-python

-3) Start Thunder from the terminal
+3) Start thunder from the terminal

 ::